Career paths with heart - Sandwick Bay Candles

 Everyone can have a part in reducing emissions and protecting the future of the unique natural environment we enjoy in the Highlands and Islands.

-Every change, whether large or small helps.
-Meet just a few of our region's #netzeroheroes who are already leading change in sectors like energy, tourism and food & drink, who are protecting our natural resources, and who are improving efficiency and sustainability in businesses and communities.
+Meet just a few of our region's #netzeroheroes from across the years who are leading change in sectors like energy, tourism and food & drink, who are protecting our natural resources, and who are improving efficiency and sustainability in businesses and communities.

 Businesses and organisations across the region are exploring innovative solutions, creating jobs and developing new skills and expertise to address key climate challenge issues.